ampproject/amphtml/CONTRIBUTING.md

 * Include tests when contributing code.
 There are plenty of tests that you can use as examples.
 * A key feature of AMP is performance.
 All changes will be analyzed for any performance impact; we particularly appreciate changes that make things even faster.
 Please include any measured performance impact with substantial pull requests.

-### Reading commit messages
+### Reading pull requests

-The AMP Project uses emojis in pull requests to communicate categories.
-Here is the key:
+The AMP Project uses the following emojis in pull requests to communicate categories:
 * ✨ New feature (`:sparkles:`)
 * 🐛 Bug fix (`:bug:`)
 * 🔥 P0 fix (`:fire:`)